Arrival at Agoda Village (2,251M)

 The last stretch of Darwa Pass is a steep ascent.
 Darwa Pass offers mesmerizing views of Mt.
 Srikanth Peak, Deoli, Bandarpoonch, DraupadikaDanda and Hanuman Ganga Valley.

-Post breakfast we get into our cab which is to drive us to Dehradun.
-Since it is a 9 hour long drive, we might stop on the way for lunch.
+Once at Agoda, we get into our cab which will drive us to Dehradun.
+Since it is a 7 hour long drive, we might stop on the way for lunch.

 If you have booked your trip back to Dehradun with Bikat Adventures, we leave around 10AM in the morning.
 Expect to reach Dehradun by late evening.
 You may make arrangements for your journey onward accordingly.
 Given that journeys on mountain roads are rife with unpredictability, we would recommend you make your bookings out of Dehradun for the next day.

-Mobile network is available within an hour into our drive from Agoda, as soon as we reach Uttarkashi.
+Mobile network is available within an hour into our drive from Agoda.

 This is a list of essential items for individuals doing the trek with Bikat Adventures.
 This list contains only those items which the participants are required to bring with them.
 The list excludes those items which are provided by Bikat Adventures on the trek.
 We have divided the items into five categories.
 All the items in the list are essential except for those marked as optional.